IMA Ponzi scam: ED attaches property worth Rs 197 crore, RCN against accused shortly

 So far 20 immovable properties held in the name of Khan and his entities have been identified as proceeds of crime.
 The valuation of the 20 immovable properties are about Rs.
 197 Crore as evaluated by the approved Government valuers.

 On analysis of 105 bank accounts with various private banks and Co-operative Societies of IMA Group of companies it is revealed that Mohammed Mansoor Khan had received about Rs.
 4,000 Crore as investments.
 The accused and his associates had diverted the amount in various accounts and acquired various immovable and movable properties in his name, in the name of the other Directors and associates.
 Investigation done so far has identified 20 immovable properties and 105 bank accounts.
-Balance available in these bank accounts is around Rs 12
+Balance available in these bank accounts is around Rs 12 Crore.

 IMA Jewellery scam: More than 3,000 cases booked, govt orders SIT probe

 Investigation has also revealed that Mohammed Mansoor Khan had deposited cash of about Rs 44 Crore in various bank accounts during the demonetisation period.
 As a result of action of the Income Tax Department IMA Group had paid tax of Rs 22 Crore.
 The remaining amount of Rs.
 11 Crore was lying in a Bank which has been identified during the investigation.
 Accordingly 20 immovable properties worth about Rs.
-197 Crore and movable assets worth about Rs.12 Crore have been
+197 Crore and movable assets worth about Rs.12 Crore have been attached provisionally under the Act.

 ED is in the process of issuing Red Corner Notice against absconding accused Mohammad Mansoor Khan and is also examining possibility of invoking of Fugitive Offenders Act.